 I ate the first 35g, and it was more-ish (I’m not the only one thinking this!), so I felt like eating just a little more.
 “This needs to be a bigger bar, like 50g, or maybe even a 65g mega-bar like the Pecan Protein Bar,” I told myself.

 But I changed my mind on eating the second bar 30 minutes later.
 The sweetness (and nutritional density of the separate ingredients) is accentuated when you eat the second bar without giving the first a good digestion head-start.
 Granted, that second bar wasn’t eaten while on the move, like you’d do during a run or race, so the multiple-bar sweetness would probably be less noticeable when training and racing.

 In my experience, the 35g portion is probably the ideal size as an everyday snack.
 During training or a race, eating more bars will be fine, but I’d space them out with less processed foods like raw seeds and nuts, and sandwiches with peanut butter or Marmite.

-The wrapper list shows the major component of the bar is granola, made up of rolled oats, brown sugar, non-hydrogenated vegetable oil (unfortunately sourced from palm oil – origin unknown – but Roland says he is going to request the manufacturer to find a more planet-friendly alternative), golden syrup, and salt.
+The wrapper list shows the major component of the bar is granola, made up of rolled oats, brown sugar, non-hydrogenated vegetable oil (unfortunately sourced from palm oil.
+According to Pekant, the manufacturer that makes the bars for them only buys palm oil from producers that are part of the Roundtable on Sustainable Palm Oil), golden syrup, and salt.
 Pecan pieces make up 24% of the bar.
 Other constituents are Isomalto-oligosaccharides prebiotic fibre*, brown rice syrup, maple syrup, and cinnamon.
 This bar is suitable for vegans.